Strata Global

 5. Extended maintenance cycle:

-Soil stabilization improves the road’s durability.
-Stabilized roads are less prone to issues like potholes and cracks, leading to fewer repairs and cost savings.
-With less maintenance disruption, roadways can provide better service and safety for extended periods.
+Soil stabilization enhances the longevity of roads.
+Stabilized roads are less susceptible to problems such as potholes and cracks, resulting in reduced repairs and savings.
+With minimized maintenance interruptions, roadways can offer improved service and safety over longer durations.
 This not only boosts the functional value but also the economic value of the infrastructure.

 6. Cost efficiency: